 At-risk youth services programs at Citizen Advocates are available to youth of all ages who are exhibiting behavioral and/or emotional problems of varying degrees.
 This can include recent mood or behavior that impacts relationships at home with family, or prevents the youth from engaging in school activities.
-Our at-risk youth care team will work with the youth and their families to help set and obtain goals, so they each have the tools and resources needed to manage day-to-day activities.
+Our at-risk youth care team will work with the youth and their families to help them set and meet goals.
+We also provide the tools and resources needed to manage day-to-day activities.

 The Mentors Forward program

 The Mentors Forward program is a collaboration between the Franklin County Department of Social Services and Citizen Advocates.
 This program is divided into two separate services; youth mentoring ages 6 – 21 and parent mentoring (for parents with intensive needs around navigating the foster care system, or are at risk of their children being placed in the care and custody of social services).